anikan314/anikan314.github.io/miscellaneous:/apptips.md

 I had a number of research experiences I wanted to discuss in my Significant Research Essay.
 Accordingly, I numbered my research experiences (#1 - #5) and discussed each separately.
 I made sure to emphasize my role in each project and how it bolstered my interest in pursuing an MD/PhD.

-Here were some examples of “Why MD/PhD?” statements that I found helpful.
+Here were some examples of “Why MD/PhD?” statements and other tips for essay-writing that I found helpful.
+- [Jake Khoussine](https://jakekhoussine.medium.com/){:target="_blank"}, MD/PhD.
+See the posts describing how to write each of the three MD/PhD essays------he does a fantastic job describing how to answer each prompt directly and write concisely.
+There are other posts with information about the rest of the application and on MD/PhD training, more generally.
 - [Hanna Erickson](https://mdphdtobe.com/2013/03/28/amcas-m-d-ph-d-personal-statement/){:target="_blank"}, MD/PhD
 - [Joshua Willms](https://honestsearchfortruth.blogspot.com/2014/05/mdphd-essay.html){:target="_blank"}, MD/PhD
 - [JHU Sample Essays](https://studentaffairs.jhu.edu/wp-content/uploads/sites/33/2015/12/Sample-HPCA-Essays.AY2017.pdf){:target="_blank"}